Agent Integration

 The retrieval workflow typically follows the sequence below:

-- User submits a question or message
+- User submits a request, prompt, or message

-- Conversational Agent performs semantic similarity search
+- AI activity performs semantic similarity search

 - Relevant embeddings are identified